biroman/chat-ping/README.md

 ## Usage

 - The application maintains a list of up to 50 names from the chat.
 You can see the number of stored names below your chat, indicated as for example '41x🔔'.
 - Clicking the bell icon sends a ping message in the chat.
-But if you wait untill it hits 50x, it will send two seperate messages with 50 unique names.
+But if you wait until it hits 50x, it will send two separate messages with 50 unique names.
 - When the list of names gets full, the system replaces old stored names with new ones so both messages will contain up to date names of active chatters.

+## ⚠️ Warning

+**Please be aware that using this application may result in a temporary chat timeout.
+This is because some usernames may be flagged as inappropriate or profane by Fossabot.
+So if you know or figue out names that will get you timed out, add them to the blacklist**

 ## Customization